sbb-design-systems/lyne-components/REVIEW.md

 # Review Guidelines

+## Development Process

+We want to make sure our work is of the quality we want to provide.
+To make sure we do not burn out, we try to share this responsibility where possible.

+- If possible, prioritize reviews over starting a second pull request
+- Pair programming for complex workloads/tasks/refactorings
+- After initial implementation, seek peer reviewer
+- After/During peer review, try to adapt in pair programming

+For progress indication, we use labels to indicate a specific expectation:

+- When a pull request is not yet ready for review, add "[WIP]" to the end of the pull request title
+- When a pull request is created or upgraded from draft pull request, the label "pr: peer review required" is automatically added
+- When a pull request is approved by anyone from the team, the label "pr: peer review approved" is automatically added and the label "pr: peer review required" is removed
+- When a pull request should be reviewed by a lead developer, the label "pr: lead review required" should be added by either the pull request owner, a peer reviewer or a lead developer
+- When a pull request is reviewed by a lead developer, the label "pr: lead review approved" is automatically added and the label "pr: lead review required" is removed
+- When a pull request should be reviewed by UX, the label "pr: ux review required" should be added
+- When a pull request is reviewed by UX, the label "pr: ux review approved" is automatically added and the label "pr: ux review required" is removed
+- When a pull request should not be considered/merged/reviewed, add the label "pr: blocked"

+## Review Checks

 This document shows what should be done during review process.

 A basic review only contains the entries which have an exclamation mark (⚠️).